Butternut Mac and Cheese with roasted butternut squash. This recipe takes a spin on an iconic American dish.

 - Preheat the oven to 400°.
 Line a large baking sheet with aluminum foil.

-- Place diced butternut squash in a large bowl and season olive oil, salt, pepper, and nutmeg.
-Toss and make sure the pieces are evenly coated.
+- Place diced butternut squash in a large bowl, season with olive oil, salt, pepper, and nutmeg, and toss until well combined.

-- Transfer butternut squash onto a baking sheet and roast for 25-30 minutes.
-Once you've done reduce the heat to 350°.
+- Transfer butternut squash onto the baking sheet and roast for 25 minutes.
+Once done, reduce the heat to 350° Fahrenheit.

 - Transfer the roasted butternut squash into a food processor and add vegetable broth.
 Blend until the butternut squash until creamy.
 Set aside.

-- In a large sauté pan melt butter over medium-low heat, add flour and stir until the butter and flour have created a paste (roux).
+- In a large pot, melt butter over medium-low heat, add flour, and stir until the butter and flour have created a paste (roux).

-- Slowly pour milk into the mixture.
-Stir frequently until the milk has warmed and the mixture has thickened.
-About 7-10 minutes.
-Season with salt, pepper, and dry mustard.
-Add ¾ of Cheddar cheese to the sauce. and simmer for a couple of minutes.
+- Pour milk into the mixture.
+Stir until the milk has warmed and the mixture has thickened.
+About 5-7 minutes.
+Season with salt, pepper, and mustard.
+Add ¾ of Cheddar cheese and the creamy butternut squash to the sauce and simmer for a few minutes.

-- Add cooked pasta to the cheese sauce and transfer everything into a large baking dish.
+- Add cooked pasta to the cheese sauce and transfer everything into a casserole dish.
 Top with the remaining Cheddar cheese.